 What Should Be Covered:

-Powertrain– This basic coverage is a popular choice for drivers on a budget because it protects your vehicle’s most important and expensive components such as the engine, drive axel, transfer unit, and transmission.
+Powertrain– This basic coverage is a popular choice for drivers on a budget because it protects your vehicle’s most important and expensive components such as the engine, drives axle, transfer unit, and transmission.

 Stated Component– This coverage is considered a mid-level plan which covers all the basic components of the powertrain protection in addition to other important components such as heating and cooling systems, front and rear suspension, steering, and more.